1000 E University Ave

 First apply for a FSA ID here.
 You will need a FSA ID to electronically sign your FAFSA.
 If you are a dependent student, your parents should also apply for a FSA ID so they can electronically sign your FAFSA.
 You can complete the FAFSA (and the Renewal FAFSA) electronically by going to www.fafsa.ed.gov.
 You will receive a Student Aid Report (SAR) Information Acknowledgement in the mail about 2 weeks after submitting your online FAFSA.
 If you provided your e-mail address you will receive an e-mail with a link to your SAR on the Web in no more than 5 days.
 Review your SAR and make sure the information is correct.
 You can make corrections to your data online at www.fafsa.ed.gov.
 Please feel free to contact our office for concerns or problems with the electronic filing of the FAFSA.

 Our Federal School Code (for the FAFSA) is 003932.

 5 days after the FAFSA is completed check your WyoWeb, under the Student Financials Tab, Financial Aid Requirements to see that it has been received by UW.
-If you see multiple red flags you may have been selected for Verification.
+If you see unsatisfied requirements, you may have been selected for Verification.

 This section describes how to apply for financial aid.
 To find out how to begin the process, click here.